vmware-tanzu/community-edition/docs/site/content/docs/assets/step1.md

 ## Before you begin

-- Make sure that you have completed the [Installing the Tanzu CLI](../latest/cli-installation) procedure.
+- [ ] Make sure that you have installed Tanzu Community Edition.
+See [Plan Your Install](installation-planning)
-- Make sure that you have completed the [Prepare to Deploy a Cluster](../latest/prepare-deployment) procedure for your cloud provider.
+- [ ] Make sure that you have completed steps to prepare to deploy a cluster.
+See [Plan Your Install](installation-planning).
-- Make sure you have met the following installer prerequisites:
+- [ ] Make sure you have met the following installer prerequisites:
-   - NTP is running on the bootstrap machine on which you are running `tanzu management-cluster create` and on the hypervisor.
+   - [ ] NTP is running on the bootstrap machine on which you are running `tanzu management-cluster create` and on the hypervisor.
-   - A DHCP server is available.
+   - [ ] A DHCP server is available.
-   - The host where the CLI is being run has unrestricted Internet access in order to pull down container images.
+   - [ ] The host where the CLI is being run has unrestricted Internet access in order to pull down container images.
-   - Docker is running.
+   - [ ] Docker is running.
-- By default Tanzu saves the `kubeconfig` for all management clusters in the `~/.kube-tkg/config` file.
+- [ ] By default Tanzu saves the `kubeconfig` for all management clusters in the `~/.kube-tkg/config` file.
 If you want to save the `kubeconfig` file to a different location, set the `KUBECONFIG` environment variable before running the installer, for example:

    ```sh
    KUBECONFIG=/path/to/mc-kubeconfig.yaml